MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/index.md

 ---
 title: "SkiaSharp Transforms"
-description: "Learn about transforms for displaying SkiaSharp graphics" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: E9BE322E-ECB3-4395-AFE4-4474A0F25551
+description: "This article explores transforms for displaying SkiaSharp graphics in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: E9BE322E-ECB3-4395-AFE4-4474A0F25551